Looking to dip into the property market soon, or to refinance? Savings.com.au has collated some of the lowest home loan rates on the market right now.

 What to do if your bank is not reducing interest rates?

 If your lender hasn’t passed on one or more of the recent cash rate cuts to your home loan, you could try negotiating with them or consider refinancing to a different lender.
-There are many lenders who’ve passed on most of the last few rate cuts, and with rates at such historic lows, there’s plenty of competition among lenders for your business.
+There are many, many lenders on the market these days, and with rates at such historic lows, there’s plenty of competition among lenders for your business.

 Refinancing your home loan to a lower interest rate could save you hundreds of dollars a year and tens of thousands over the life of your loan.